pretix/pretix-docs/docs/tutorial/organizer-account.md

 Switching to the :btn:Organizer page: tab at the top allows us to add our logo and customize our shop's interface colors.

-Clicking the :btn-icon:fontawesome-regular-eye:Public profile: button in the bar at the top takes us to a preview of the organizer page from the customers' perspective.
+Clicking the :btn-icon:fa3-eye:Public profile: button in the bar at the top takes us to a preview of the organizer page from the customers' perspective.
 An organizer page created with pretix Hosted will by default be located at https://pretix.eu/:placeholder:OrganizerShortForm:/.
 The shop we are creating for this tutorial is located at [https://pretix.eu/tut/](https://pretix.eu/tut).